 ED is most commonly observed on the Indian subcontinent where the reported incidence is 1/200-1/250 ophthalmic patients.
 Males are predominantly affected.

-The etiology of ED remains elusive; some studies suggest that T cell infiltration and certain peptide growth factors, such as vascular endothelial growth factor (VEGF) have a key role in the process of neovascularization.
+The etiology of ED remains elusive; some studies suggest that T cell infiltration and certain peptide growth factors, such as vascular endothelial growth factor (VEGF), have a key role in the process of neovascularization.
 ED has also been associated with several diseases, in particular tuberculosis.
-However, its role in the pathogenesis of ED is yet to be ascertained.
+However, their role in the pathogenesis of ED is yet to be ascertained.

-Diagnosis is based on fundus fluorescein angiography (FFA) findings that may show the early changes such as periphlebitis, vascular sheathing or peripheral nonperfusion and neovascularization.
-Ultrasonography is needed to rule out associated retinal detachment and ocular coherence tomogram (OCT) offers high-resolution imaging of the retina.
+Diagnosis is based on fundus fluorescein angiography (FFA) findings that may show early changes such as periphlebitis, vascular sheathing or peripheral nonperfusion and neovascularization.
+Ultrasonography is needed to rule out associated retinal detachment and ocular coherence tomography (OCT) offers high-resolution imaging of the retina.
 OCT can demonstrate regions of neovascularization, hemorrhage, and macular edema.
-Non granulomatous anterioruveitis may be observed.
+Nongranulomatous anterior uveitis may be observed.

 Differential diagnosis includes retinopathy of prematurity (ROP) sequelae, familial exudative vitreoretinopathy, sarcoidosis, Behçet disease, sickle cell anemia (see these terms), Terson syndrome, posttraumatic vitreous hemorrhage, juvenile diabetes and primary branch retinal vein occlusion.

 Management is symptomatic and depends on the stage of the disease.
-It includes periodic assessment (in the regressed stage of periphlebitis or fresh vitreous hemorrhage), steroid (periocular injections or systemic) and antitubercular drugs (in the active perivasculitis stage).
-Laser photocoagulation is used in case of neovascularization of retina or gross capillary nonperfusion.
-Vitreous surgery is indicated in nonresolving vitreous hemorrhage (usually > 3 months).
-Intravitreal anti-VEGF therapy is currently tested as a definitive therapy in ED.
+It includes periodic assessment (in the regressed stage of periphlebitis or fresh vitreous hemorrhage), steroids (periocular injections or systemic) and antitubercular drugs (in the active perivasculitis stage).
+Laser photocoagulation is used in case of neovascularisation of retina or gross capillary nonperfusion.
+Vitreous surgery is indicated in non-resolving vitreous hemorrhage (usually > 3 months).
+Intravitreal anti-VEGF therapy is currently being tested as a definitive therapy for ED.

 - Dr Pukhraj RISHI